Jucesr/i3-client/README.md

   * Fix position of row action modal.
 Now it´s fixed so its based on body document.
   * The total of each section is displayed in the Estimate item table.

+## V0.7.4
+Date: Dec 26, 2018
+  * Add state to store materials.
+Every time LIDs are loaded material are loaded as well.
+  * Change name of function to load LIDs loadLineItemDetailsById => loadLineItemDetails.
+  * Change the property 'items' for 'entitites' in projects global state.
+  * Add fav icon.
+  * Add global state in the second argument to the callAPI mmiddleware.

 ## Glossary

 * DB = Database